 Glaucoma, a group of eye diseases that cause damage to the optic nerve, is the world’s second leading cause of blindness.
 While there is no cure for the condition, with early diagnosis and proper care, your ophthalmologist can control your symptoms and prevent further vision loss.
-At Fishman & Sheridan eyeCare Specialists, we offer a range of non-surgical and surgical glaucoma treatment options for our patients in Clermont and the surrounding areas.
+At Fishman & Sheridan eyeCare Specialists, we offer a range of non-surgical and surgical glaucoma treatment options for our patients.
 We take a conservative approach to eye care, and we will always start with moderate treatment before recommending surgery.
 Contact us today to learn more about glaucoma care.

 Glaucoma: The Basics